cloudposse/terraform-spacelift-cloud-infrastructure-automation/README.md

     # Used to determine the name of the workspace (e.g. the 'ue2' in 'ue2-testing')
     environment: ue2
   # The configuration file format is designed to be used across multiple tools.
-  # All terraform projects should be listed under this section.
+  # All terraform components should be listed under this section.
   terraform:
-    # List one or more Terraform projects here
+    # List one or more Terraform components here
-    first-project:
+    first-component:
       # Controls whether or not this workspace should be created
       # NOTE: If set to 'false', you cannot reference this workspace via `triggers` in another workspace!
       workspace_enabled: true